guille-block/blockchain-encryption-app/README.md

 - [Components](#components)

 ## Features
-- Connect your Ethereum wallet (MetaMask) to interact with the Polygon blockchain.
+- Connect your Wallet to interact with the Polygon blockchain.
 - Generate an encryption key for data encryption.
 - Store encrypted data on the blockchain.
 - Retrieve and decrypt stored data using a custom decryption key.